porter-finance/v1-core/docs/BondFactory.md

 function setIsIssuerAllowListEnabled(bool _isIssuerAllowListEnabled) external nonpayable
 ```

-Turns the allow list on or off.
+Turns the issuer allow list on or off.

 #### Parameters